 \subsection{Experiment Setup}

 We consider the white-box and black-box attack setups described in \Cref{sec:method:threat_model}.
-We build the set of hardware $\mathcal{H}$ under two distinct configurations: (1) Initially, we examine models in low-precision formats (quantization), a popular technique integrated into widely-used platforms like HuggingFace~\citep{huggingface}, TensorRT~\citep{tensorrt}, and TorchAO~\citep{torchao}.
-This is because hardware devices typically feature specific arithmetic operators (\textit{e.g.}, INT4 for A100 and FP8 for H100), and we regard differentiating different low-precision formats as a preliminary step before differentiating actual \GPU{}s.
-(2) We then extend the experiments to a setup close to real deployment scenarios, comparing actual \GPU{}s to operate with various arithmetic configurations, different kernel implementations, and across varying device families.
+We build the set of hardware $\mathcal{H}$ under two distinct configurations: (1) Initially, we examine models in low-precision formats (quantization), a popular technique integrated into frameworks like HuggingFace~\citep{huggingface}, TensorRT~\citep{tensorrt}, and TorchAO~\citep{torchao}.
+Hardware devices typically feature specific arithmetic operators (\textit{e.g.}, INT4 for A100 and FP8 for H100), and we regard differentiating different low-precision formats as a preliminary step before differentiating actual \GPU{}s.
+(2) We then extend the experiments to a setup closer to real deployment scenarios, comparing actual \GPU{}s to operate with various arithmetic configurations, different kernel implementations, and across varying device families.